cloud-elements/devportal/docs/guides/formulasC2/build-template.md

     ![Triggers](img/triggers.png)

 5. Select your trigger.
-    * Choose **Event** for a formula triggered by an event configured on an Element.
+    * Choose **Event** for a formula triggered by an event configured on an element instance.
-    * Choose **Element Request** for a formula triggered when a specific API call is made to an element.
+    * Choose **Element Request** for a formula triggered when a specific request is made to an element instance.
     * Choose **Scheduled** for a formula to occur at a specific time or regular interval.
     * Chose **Manual** to trigger the formula with an API call to `POST /formulas/instances/:id/executions`.

-    {% include note.html content="You cannot change a trigger in a formula template after you create it.  " %}
+    {% include note.html content="If you need to change a trigger in a formula template, you can delete it and start over.
+Deleting a trigger also deletes all following steps, so do so with caution. " %}

 6. Complete the trigger properties, which vary based on the selected trigger.
     * For **Event** provide an [Element Instance Variable](reference.html/#formula-variables).
     * For **Element Request** provide an [Element Instance Variable](reference.html/#formula-variables), an API method, and API endpoint.
     * For **Scheduled** provide a [Cron schedule](reference.html/#scheduled).
-    * For **Manual** you do not need to provide any additional properties.
+    * For **Manual** you do not need to provide any more properties.
 7. Click **Save**.

     {{site.console}} shows the first trigger node in the formula visualization.